-Generally speaking, rent must be paid in the manner and at the place specified in the residential tenancy agreement.
-The landlord cannot require you to pay more than one rental period’s rent in advance.
+Rent must generally be paid in the manner and at the place specified in the residential tenancy agreement.
+A landlord cannot require a tenant to pay more than one rental period’s rent in advance.
 The tenant’s goods cannot be seized by the landlord to cover unpaid rent.

 Alternatively, if the tenant accidentally overpays rent and the tenancy ends before that rent can be applied to a rental period, the landlord must repay the tenant as soon as possible.
 If they do not do so, the tenant can apply to the NTCAT for a repayment order.

 The tenant’s rent can increase over the term of the residential tenancy agreement, but only if the residential tenancy agreement itself gives the landlord the right to increase the rent, and includes the method for calculating the increase.
 At least 30 days’ notice must be given before an increase in rent takes effect.